jaebak/qspiFlashBoard/README.md

-Software for writing and reading a QSPI flash (MT25QU128ABA8ESF-0SIT) using a USB FTDI development module (UMFT4222EV), which has FT4222H.
+Software for writing (programming) and reading a QSPI flash (MT25QU128ABA8ESF-0SIT) using a USB FTDI development module (UMFT4222EV), which has FT4222H.

 # Description